For years, both transmission and engine rebuilders, have struggled at times; to determine the cause, of crankshaft thrust bearing failure.

 Diagnosing a crankshaft thrust bearing failure, can sometimes be simple, but often is tricky.
 And, chances are, the problem is more likely to occur, with an automatic transmission setup.

 Consequently, when a crankshaft thrust bearing failure is discovered, it’s usually too late.
 Because, the damage has been done to the thrust bearing itself and likely, to the crankshaft as well.

 The causes of a crankshaft thrust bearing failure, can be traced to a single problem or a combination of problems.

 Crankshaft Thrust Bearing Failure History

-Although thrust bearing run on a thin film of oil; just like radial journal (connecting rod and main) bearings; they cannot support nearly as much load.
-While radial bearings can carry loads measured in thousands of pounds per square inch of projected bearing area; thrust bearings can only support loads of a few hundred pounds per square inch.
+Although, thrust bearings run on a thin film of oil, just like radial journal (connecting rod and main) bearings; they cannot support, nearly as much load.
+So, radial bearings can carry loads, measured in thousands of pounds per square inch of projected bearing area.
+But, thrust bearings, can only support loads, of a few hundred pounds per square inch.

-In most instances a remanufactured crankshaft does not require grinding of the thrust face(s); so the grinding wheel will not even contact them.
-Oversize thrust bearings do exist.
+In most instances a remanufactured crankshaft, does not require grinding of the thrust face(s).
+As a result, the grinding wheel, will not even contact them.
+But, oversize thrust bearings do exist.